djheery/data-modelling-and-analytics-msc/week-1/reading/Fundementals-of-database-systems/1-intro.md

     - Also known as the universe of discourse (UoD)
   - Logically coherent collection of data with some inherent meaning
   - Designed, built and populated with data for a specific purpose

+### Database Management System

+- A DBMS is a computerized system that enables users to create and maintain a database.
+  - A general purpose software that facilitates the process of CRUD actions.
+- Defining a database involves specifying the data types, structures and constraints of the data to be stored in the database.
+- Descriptive information about the data is known as meta data
+- Constructing is the process of storing the data in some storage medium that is controlled by the DBMS
+- Manipulating a database includes functions such as querying the database to retrive specific data
+  - Updating the data
+  - Generating reports based on the data.
+- Sharing a database allows multiple users and programs to access the database concurrently

+### Application Program

+An application program accesses the database by sending queries or requests for data to the DBMS then will often display the results

+### Protection

+Database Management Systems often include functionality to protect the database and maintain it over long periods of time.
+Protection includes:
+  - Protection against hardware malfunction
+  - Protection against unauthorized users/ malicious access.

+### Designing an Application

+Design of a new application for an existing database or design of a brand new database starts off with a phase called **requirements specification and analysis**
+  - These requirements are documented in detail and transformed into **Conceptual Design**

+This is then transformed into a **logical design** that can be expressed in the data model implemented in a commercial DBMS

+Then finally **Physical Design**.
+This is where further specifications are provided for storing and accessing the database.
+  - The database design is implemented, populated with actual data, and continuously maintained to reflect the state of the Universe of Discourse